honeycombio/refinery/tools/convert/rules.md

 ### UseTraceLength

-UseTraceLength indicates whether to include the trace length as part of the key.

 Indicates whether to include the trace length (number of spans in the trace) as part of the key.
 The number of spans is exact, so if there